November 18, 2016

 STEP 1: Find the right sheet music for you

 he first step is actually to find the right sheet music for you.
 What does that mean?
 Well, you should find music that fits your skills.
-If you are a beginner, better to choose "beginner" (easy or very easy) music for you.
+If you are a beginner, better to choose "beginner" (easy or beginner) music for you.
 And if you are an advanced player, it's also important to choose music that helps you to showcase your skills, and is enjoyably challenging for you to play.
 We have hundreds of different versions of popular Christmas carols, so it's important to assess your needs and skills first before choosing what to play.
 This will take just a minute.

 To make it simple, if you're an intermediate player, music for an "intermediate skill level" (medium skill level) should probably work best; whereas if you're a more advanced player, advanced level music (high skill level) would be a great choice.
 With all the Christmas Sheet Music